what ‘cowboy bebop’ can teach us about friendship and loneliness

 Watanabe’s bande à part is relatively normal.
 Their money struggles are painfully relatable to those who have experienced #freelancestruggles.
 Young and broke, the crew onboard the Bebop are self-employed -- their lives are structured around securing bounties (or jobs).
 To quote Jet, “when there’s no one to hunt, we have nothing”.
 And yet life goes on.
 They eat pot noodles, play pool at local bars and smoke sad-looking cigarettes.
 Even in between jobs, the series shows that, space cowboy or not, sometimes all you can do is whack on a face mask and drink some amusingly-named Boofeater gin.

 Sometimes moving to a new city can feel like outer space, and starting life afresh can feel overwhelming, if not isolating.
 For me, Cowboy Bebop articulated instances in my life that I have failed see expressed authentically elsewhere -- namely, the loneliness you experience as a young adult -- navigating relationships, friendships, new jobs, paying bills, and generally looking after yourself.
-And what is early adult life if not navigating through and learning to cope with the childhood traumas carried on from our youth?
+And what is early adult life if not learning to cope with the childhood traumas carried on from our youth?
 The show, essentially, is an exploration of existential angst.
 Its message is that, it’s okay to feel lonely sometimes and, even though no one can solve your issues but yourself, friendship and adventuring can add new, unexplored meaning to your life.

 Ignoring its intergalactic setting, the characters aboard the Bebop are very human.
-They’re navigating the present but saddled with by their pasts.
+They’re navigating the present but saddled with their pasts.
 Both Spike and Jet are heartbroken from their previous relationships.
 Spike had planned to run away with his love Julia to escape a dangerous crime syndicate which he was previously a part of, while Jet, a former member of the Inter-Solar System Police, was previously in a long-term relationship with a girl named Alisa -- both were abandoned.
 Despite both characters being long-time friends, they struggle to vocalise their feelings to one another, instead opting to shut off their emotions and “drink the pain away”.
 Considering the time of the show’s release in the late 1990s, Bebop touched on themes of men’s mental health, and the stigma attached to asking for help, long before the topic had entered into the mainstream discourse of film and TV.

 In contrast, Faye’s trauma stems from her inability to remember the past.
 At the beginning of the show, she is awoken from a 54-year-long cryogenic sleep by a scientist (and con-artist) who tricks Faye into taking on his debts, which -- understandably -- results in a host of trust and behaviour issues, only forming relationships with others under the influence of alcohol.
 Living by the mantra “leave before being abandoned”, and scared of her growing attachment to Spike, Jet and the rest of the crew, she runs away from the Bebop mid-series, only to be found by Jet later on.